Life on the floodplains

 Sporadic heavy rains bring a slow tide of change to parched lands in the Murray-Darling basin.

-AS LIGHTNING CRACKED and thunder rumbled across the skies over central Queensland late 2007, rain began falling as it hadn’t done for almost a decade, signalling a respite from one of the worst droughts on record for much of eastern Australia.
+As lightning cracked and thunder rumbled across the skies over central Queensland late 2007, rain began falling as it hadn’t done for almost a decade, signalling a respite from one of the worst droughts on record for much of eastern Australia.

 Almost 1000km to the south-west in the red dirt and mulga country of semi-arid NSW, local showers had also been dampening the dust on Naree, a 14,000ha pastoral property owned by the Kaluders – Paul, Debbie, and their kids Damon, Jared and Tegan.
 But the family was more interested in the Queensland falls and listened eagerly to the radio for flood warnings, traded news by phone with distant neighbours about river gauge readings on the Warrego River and its tributaries…and waited.